microsoft/azuredevopslabs/labs/vsts/continuousintegration/readme.md

 6. The next tasks **Restore** needs no change.
 Leave it as it is.

+7. Save the build defintion - we will name it as MHC.Web.CI

-7. The My Health Clinic web application depends on node components and additional libraries.
+The My Health Clinic web application depends on node components and additional libraries.
 You will need to add tasks to download and install these packages before it can be built.
 We will see how to add tasks to our build definition in the next task.

 ### Task 2: Adding Build Tasks

 1. Select **Add Task** and then select **Package** to find tasks relating to the category.
-Select **npm** and click **Add**
+Select **npm** and click **Add**.
+Place it after the **Build** task

     <img src="images/5.png" />

 2. Change the *working folder* to ***src/MyHealth.Web***.
 The project has the json file which the npm install command will require to know what packages needs to be installed.
     <img src="images/6.png" width="624"/>

-3. Next, you will need to run *bower* to install the web packages.
-Select **Add Task** and select the **Package** tab.
+    >  Next, you will need to run *bower* to install the web packages.
 You can run bower commands using the **Command Line/Shell Script** utility but a better way to do that would be is to use the **Bower** task.
 This task is not out-of-the-box and needs to be installed from the Marketplace.

-4. From an another tab, navigate to the [Bower extension page](https://marketplace.visualstudio.com/items?itemName=touchify.vsts-bower) on the Marketplace and install it.
-Close the tab when you are done.
+From an another tab, navigate to the <a target ="blank" href="https://marketplace.visualstudio.com/items?itemName=touchify.vsts-bower">Bower extension page</a> on the Marketplace and install it.
+Close the tab when you are done to return back to the tab where you are editing the build definition.

-5. Back in tab where you are editing the build definition.
-Save the build definition and refresh the page.
+1. Save the build definition and refresh the page.
 You should see the **Bower** task under the *Package* tab.
 Select the task and click **Add**

     <img src="images/7.png" />